2014 FIFA World Cup Group D: England vs Italy

 The two teams had met in 24 previous matches, including in the 1990 FIFA World Cup third place match, won by Italy 2–1.
 Their most recent competitive meeting was in the UEFA Euro 2012 quarter-finals, won by Italy on penalties after a scoreless draw.

 Italy went ahead first, when from a short corner, Andrea Pirlo dummied Marco Verratti's pass, and Claudio Marchisio scored with a low right footed shot from outside the penalty box.

 England quickly equalised through a close-range Daniel Sturridge goal from a Wayne Rooney cross from the left.
 The scores were level at 1–1 at half time, but Mario Balotelli headed Italy's winner from close range five minutes after play resumed from a cross by Antonio Candreva on the right.

 The England physiotherapist Gary Lewin was stretchered off with a dislocated ankle suffered in the celebrations for England's goal, which ruled him out for the rest of the World Cup.
+With Italy going out in the group stages after losing against both Costa Rica and Uruguay by identical 1-0 scorelines after having previously done so in 2010 (drawing 1-1 vs both Paraguay and New Zealand after conceding the first goal of both games before trailing 2-0 and 3-1 in an eventual 3-2 defeat vs Slovakia in that tournament), then failing to qualify for 2018 and 2022, this would be the only World Cup match since winning 2006 they held a lead in and didn’t trail at any point (which also makes it the only match they scored the first goal in) and won for 20 years in addition to being the last goals they scored in the World Cup for 12 years unless they qualify for 2026.

 Uruguay vs England

 The two teams had met in ten previous matches, including twice in the FIFA World Cup (1954, quarter-finals: Uruguay 4–2 England; 1966, group stage: Uruguay 0–0 England).
 Uruguay defender Maxi Pereira was suspended for the match, after being sent off in the team's match against Costa Rica.

 Uruguay took the lead in the first half, the goal headed in by Luis Suárez from a cross by Edinson Cavani on the left.

 England equalised in the second half, when Wayne Rooney scored his first World Cup goal with a tap-in from a cross by Glen Johnson from the right.
 Suárez later secured Uruguay's victory, receiving the ball from goalkeeper Fernando Muslera's clearance which flicked off Steven Gerrard, and shot home his second goal of the match powerfully with his right foot.

-This was the first time that England lost three World Cup matches in a row, dating back to England's loss to Germany in the 2010 World Cup round of 16.
+This was the first time that England lost three World Cup Finals matches in a row, dating back to England's loss to Germany in the 2010 World Cup round of 16.